executablebooks/MyST-Parser/docs/intro.md

 The other way to extend MyST in Sphinx is to install Sphinx extensions that define new roles, directives, etc.

-For example, let's install the `sphinxcontib.mermaid` extension, which will allow us to generate [Mermaid diagrams](https://mermaid-js.github.io/mermaid/#/) with MyST.
+For example, let's install the `sphinxcontrib.mermaid` extension, which will allow us to generate [Mermaid diagrams](https://mermaid-js.github.io/mermaid/#/) with MyST.

 First, install `sphinxcontrib.mermaid`: